 The Health and Society Minor consists of five units:

 - Four 200 level (or higher) electives from the list of Courses Approved Toward the Health and Society Minor.

 - At least one of the four electives must be in the WGST Department.

-- At least one must be a 300 level elective
+- At least one of the four electives must be a 300 level elective

-*Students wishing to count a non-Wellesley course toward the Health and Society minor must petition the Program co-directors prior to course enrollment.
+*Students wishing to count a non-Wellesley course toward the Health and Society Minor must petition the Program director prior to course enrollment.